 The Worf Effect: First Razor Eddie, then Sinner, Pretty Poison and Madman, prove they're seriously deadly by ripping the Harrowing to bits.
-Off-page, the Lamentation massacres the Brittle Sisters.
+Off-page, the Lamentation massacres the Brittle Sisters of the Hive.

 Worf Had The Flu: The only reason the Nightside's defenders could put up even a token resistance during the Angel War is that the very nature of the place resists both Heaven's and Hell's influence, leaving both angelic armies weakened.

 World Half Empty: John does the best he can, but the Nightside is not a happy place.